Returning to South

 If you were previously a Running Start student at South who is no longer in the Running Start program and are wanting to take classes at South as a college student, please email Registration to request the ‘Running Start’ block be removed from your ctcLink account!

-Once your application has been processed, you will receive an email from ssccregistration@seattlecolleges.edu about your acceptance status and be provided with a ctcLink ID number.
+• South’s Registration team will send you an email once your application has been processed that will include your ctcLink number (which acts as your Student ID number).
 Keep this unique number safe as you will use it throughout your time at South Seattle College.

 Visit our Paying for College Overview Website to learn about key costs, important deadlines, and funding resources.